gearglow/ReptiliaWithATwist/The List.md

 The figure made his way down the Hall to Prof. Dumbledore, with whom he spoke quietly for a moment before taking the vacant DADA seat at the staff table.

-"May I introduce Alastor Moody," Prof. Dumbledore said, "our new professor of Defense Against the Dark Arts."
+"Allow me to introduce Alastor Moody," Prof. Dumbledore said, "our new professor of Defense Against the Dark Arts."

 The students' whispering among themselves reached a crescendo.
 Moody himself ignored them, and looked to be casting detection spells on his dinner.
 As Elysia watched, he took as swig from a hip flask.